For most Magic software, including Magic Workstation and Cockatrice:

 Removal: Custodi Lich, Fleshbag Marauder, Hostage Taker, Meteor Golem, Noxious Ghoul, Plaguecrafter, Shriekmaw, Sower of Temptation.

 If ever there is a situation where there are no good things to eternalize, just grab something.
 Anything.
-If your opponent has a Torch Courier in their grave, grab that.
+If your opponent has a Loyal Apprentice in their grave, grab that.
 At least then you have 1 more zombie, which is 1 scry deeper to finding a way to get more creatures in graveyards.

 Deadeye Navigator: Let's you take advantage of your non-eternalized ETB creatures, and can help Scarab God dodge removal.
 Not in the deck because it's actual use is pretty minimal.